-This novel tells the story of Melinda, a high school freshman who becomes an outcast after she calls the police on a party.
-As she navigates the social challenges of high school, she struggles with trauma from a sexual assault that she has not yet been able to speak about.
-The book teaches empathy by highlighting the importance of listening to and understanding others’ experiences and the power of speaking up for oneself and others.
+This novel tells the story of Melinda, a high school freshman.
+Melinda becomes an outcast after she calls the police at a party.
+And, as she navigates the social challenges of high school, she struggles with trauma from a sexual assault that she has not yet been able to speak about.
+The book teaches empathy by highlighting the importance of listening to and understanding others’ experiences.
+It highlights the power of speaking up for oneself and others.

 20. “Eleanor and Park” by Rainbow Rowell (Ages 13 and up)

 This coming-of-age novel follows two misfit teens falling in love despite their differences.
-The book explores themes of empathy, love, and understanding and encourages readers to look beyond stereotypes and appreciate the humanity in others.
+The book explores themes of empathy, love, and understanding and encourages readers to look beyond stereotypes.
+It teaches the importance of appreciating the humanity in others.

 Teaching our kids empathy and kindness can be a challenging process that requires a lot of patience.
 The best way is to model empathy ourselves.

 One way that I’ve found to help with this is by reading books to and with my children that illustrate these essential qualities.
-Not only do these books offer a fun and engaging way for your child to learn about empathy, but they also help to improve their social and emotional skills.
+Books offer a fun and engaging way for your child to learn about empathy.
+But that’s not all books offer, they also help to improve their social and emotional skills.

 Plus, if you’re ever looking for a gift idea that’s not a toy consider giving a book that teaches empathy, kindness, or other valuable skills.
 It’s a thoughtful and meaningful present that your child can enjoy for years to come while learning valuable life lessons.